 - Please purchase the "iClicker2" from the bookstore or online or used.

-- Login to the CourseWork site for your course.
+- Login to the Canvas site for your course.

-- Click the i>clicker link in the left-hand side "toolbar" on CourseWork (just above the Help link).
+- Click the i>clicker link in the left-hand side navigation list on Canvas.

-- Enter your iClicker2 registration number following the instructions on the i>clicker CourseWork page.
+- Enter your iClicker2 registration number following the instructions on the i>clicker Canvas page.

 - If you have already registered your iClicker for some other course, your registration should carry over.
-However, you should check the registration number against your name on CourseWork.
+However, you should check the registration number against your name on Canvas.

 - Calculators are neither required nor recommended for Math 51.

 - Check for exam conflicts right away and contact us: Except in case of emergency, you must inform us at least two weeks prior to the exam,

 together with a valid reason for the conflict.